-Late Papers: All papers and projects will be submitted at the beginning of class according to the schedule outlined in this syllabus.
+Late Papers: All papers and projects will be submitted at the beginning of class according to the course schedule outlined in this syllabus.
 "The University provides students with excused absences the opportunity to reschedule significant assessments, except in cases where the nature of the assessment precluded the possibility of rescheduling, OR to perform a substitute assignment without penalty.
 An instructor is not under obligation to offer a substitute assignment or to give a student a make-up assessment unless the failure to perform was due to an excused absence, that is, due to illness (of the student or a dependent), religious observance (where the nature of the observance prevents the student from being present during the class period), participation in University activities at the request of University authorities, or compelling circumstances beyond the student's control.
-Students claiming excused absence resulted from one of these causes."
+Students claiming excused absence must apply in writing and furnish documentary support for their assertion that absence resulted from one of these causes."
 If students have questions regarding the expectations of an assignment, they must meet with or contact the course instructor well in advance of the due date.